mattiasrunge/barf/README.md

 Options:
   -v, --version   Show the version and exit
+  -w, --width,    terminal width to use, if not set (or zero) it will be auto detected and failing that set to 132 (default 0)

 Commands:
-  monitor, m      monitors active operations copy, cp        copies files or folders
+  monitor, m      monitors active operations copy, cp        copies files or folders move, mv        moves files or folders

 Run 'barf COMMAND --help' for more information on a command.

 ```

 ## Features